Welcome to this e-learning hub, which has been developed to facilitate your development in terms of becoming a caring and compassionate practitioner.

 Please use the links above to navigate around the site.
 You will see that each section has several subsections for you to engage with.

-To get the best out of the resources you will find it most beneficial to begin with the ‘becoming a caring and compassionate practitioner’ section and then onto the ‘resilient practitioner’ and finally, ‘skills for employability’.
+To get the best out of the resources you will find it most beneficial to begin with the ‘becoming a caring and compassionate practitioner’ section, then the ‘resilient practitioner’ followed by ‘compassionate leadership’.
 However, each section can be dipped into and used as you wish.

-The final section (employability) is available to Cardiff University members only; the rest of the site is free for everyone to access and use.
+The final section, ‘skills for employability’ is available to Cardiff University members only; the rest of the site is free for everyone to access and use.
 We ask only that you cite the resource in your use.

 We hope you enjoy your engagement with the materials and journey through the site.